MicrosoftDocs/Hololens/hololens/hololens-diagnostic-logs.md

 |[DiagnosticLog CSP](#diagnosticlog-csp) |Network connection<br /><br />MDM environment that supports the DiagnosticLog CSP |Administrator configures storage locations |In the managed environment, the user implicitly consents to administrator access to the data.<br /><br />Administrator configures access roles and permissions. | Data is retained in the cloud storage and Administrator configures retention policy. |
 |[Offline diagnostics](#offline-diagnostics) |Device configuration:<ul><li>Powered on and connected to computer</li><li>Power and Volume buttons functioning</li></ul> |HoloLens device<br /><br />Connected computer |The user stores the data, and only the user accesses the data (unless the user specifically shares the data with another user). |The data is retained on device until the user deletes it. |

-* End-user is responsible for sharing the logs responsibly with someone else.
+* The end user is responsible for sharing the logs responsibly with someone else.
 These files are primarily useful when contacting customer service and support.

 ## Feedback Hub